CH-Earth/CWARHM/3b_parameters/SOILGRIDS/README.md

 5. Insert the representative soil class for the model domain into the SUMMA input file (note; this is done in the "experiment setup" section)

 ## ROSETTA soil parameter table
 This section records the ROSETTA soil parameter table that was used to define soil classes.
 Note that soil class numbering is arbitrary and the assigned soil classes thus only make sense in the context of how the classes were defined initially.
 In other words, this workflow assumes soil classes follow the numbering as given in this table.
 Other tables of soil properties might call "sand" class 12 instead of 1, and thus switching between soil tables needs to be done with care.
+This table is part of the parameter file `TBL_VEGPARM.TBL`.

 | index | 'theta_res | theta_sat | vGn_alpha | vGn_n | k_soil   | BB   | DRYSMC | HC   | MAXSMC | REFSMC | SATPSI | SATDK    | SATDW    | WLTSMC | QTZ  | class           |
 |-------|------------|-----------|-----------|-------|----------|------|--------|------|--------|--------|--------|----------|----------|--------|------|-----------------|